umbraco/UmbracoDocs/Tutorials/Setup-Umbraco-for-a-Fips-Server/index.md

 Setup a VM, VPS, or extra Windows box and enable FIPS using one of the methods described in the "[How-to Enable FIPS on Windows][2]" article referenced above.

-If any third-party dependencies or packages do not supprt FIPS, then you will likely see an IIS error page (YSOD).
+If any third-party dependencies or packages do not support FIPS, then you will likely see an IIS error page (YSOD).
 Make sure you have debug and &lt;customErrors mode="On"&gt; in the web.config to help identify the source of the problem.

 ### 4. Fix any issues with packages or third-party tools